CAE Reading and Use of English Practice Test 5 Printable and PDF version

 PART 7

-42. A The preceding paragraph ends with a viewership figure of over 9 million — and paragraph A follows up with the question of why is this show so popular.
+42. A The preceding paragraph ends with a viewership figure of over 9 million — and paragraph A follows up with the question of why this show is so popular.

 43. D The paragraph before starts describing characters of the show, and paragraph D carries on with the task.